RisingWorld/admin-tools/README.md

 ## Installation

-So far, this module isn't using any depencies, but check this page ofter as we're planning to use some soon !
+So far, this module isn't using any depencies, but check this page often as we're planning to use some soon !

 ### Using Git